This article answers some common questions you might have about searching and filtering in Business Central.

 Is the filter pane available on all lists?

 The filter pane is available on pages where the list is the primary content on the page, such as worksheets and list pages, including lists reachable from the navigation bar.
-The filter pane is not yet available for lists that are displayed as parts, such as FactBoxes or Role Center parts.
+The filter pane is not yet available for lists that are displayed as parts, such as FactBoxes or Role Center parts, or for lists that are shown as dialogs, such as in lookups.
 When a list is embedded on a page, such as sales lines on a sales order, the filter pane is available when focusing on that list using the focus mode button.
 For more information, see Focusing on Line Items.

 How can I save my filters?

 Your filters and adjustments to predefined filters are remembered throughout the session (while you remain signed in), even if you navigate away from the page.
 You can permanently save filters as a named view of the list by choosing the icon in the filter pane.
 For more information, see List Views FAQ.
 Note that, unlike filters, search text is not remembered when you navigate away from a page and is not saved when you save a view.